suhithr/Quiz-Engine/readme.md

 * User -> [id, name, username, password, score, answered]
 * Questions -> [question, option1, option2, option3, option4, answer, creatorid, questionid, category, difficulty]

+Note: All fields are either simple Integer or String except 'answered' in the User class.
+It is [pickletype](http://docs.sqlalchemy.org/en/rel_1_0/core/type_basics.html#sqlalchemy.types.PickleType) used to hold the python list which is used to maintain which questions a user has already answered.

 **Modules:**